cloudeight/style-guidelines/css/README.md

 }
 ```

-You should never mix inline and number labels.
-Once a number label is used, convert all current inline comments to number labels to keep the stylesheet clean and consistent.
+You should never mix inline comments and number labels.
+Once a number label is used, convert all current inline comments for that ruleset to number labels to keep the stylesheet clean and consistent.

 **Good:**